enzymejs/enzyme/docs/api/selector.md

 # Enzyme Selectors

 Many methods in Enzyme's API accept a *selector* as an argument.
-Selectors in Enzyme can fall into one of the following three categories:
+Selectors in Enzyme can fall into one of the following four categories:

 ### 1. A Valid CSS Selector